Upstream Acquisitions

 Requirements of the Follow-on Offer Option

-- The consideration for the follow-on offer must be cash (or include a cash alternative) and must be determined as follows:
+- The Panel will typically require that the consideration for the follow-on offer must be cash (or include a cash alternative) and must be determined as follows:

-- If the Panel is satisfied that the price effectively being offered to the upstream target for its shares in the downstream Code company can be clearly and accurately determined from the upstream offer consideration (the see-through price), the follow-on offer consideration will be not less than the see-through price.
-Only in rare cases will the see-through price be able to be clearly and accurately determined, for example, where the only assets of the upstream target were the shares in the downstream Code company.
+- If the Panel is satisfied that the price effectively being offered to the Upstream Company’s shareholders for the Upstream Company’s Downstream Voting Securities can be clearly and accurately determined from the upstream offer consideration (the See-through Price), the follow-on offer consideration will not be less than the See-through Price.
+Only in rare cases will the See-through Price be able to be clearly and accurately determined, for example, where the only assets of the Upstream Company were the Downstream Voting Securities.

-- Where the see-through price cannot be clearly and accurately determined, the follow-on offer consideration will be not less than the fair and reasonable value per share,[7] as determined by an independent expert that is appointed by the Panel.
+- Where the See-through Price cannot be accurately determined, the follow-on offer consideration will be not less than the fair and reasonable value of each Downstream Voting Security, as determined by an independent expert that is appointed by the Panel.

-- In relation to the Follow-on Offer Option, the following additional conditions of exemption would apply:
+- In relation to the Follow-on Offer Option, the following additional conditions of an exemption would likely apply:

-- The offeror must pay the reasonable fees, costs and expenses of the independent expert in relation to its determination of the follow-on offer price.
+- The offeror must pay the reasonable fees, costs and expenses of the independent expert in relation to its determination of the follow-on offer price, provide the expert with any requested information and agree to any of the expert’s usual terms and conditions.

 - The offeror must include with the offer document that is sent to shareholders for the follow-on offer a copy of the independent expert’s valuation and an explanation of how the follow-on offer price was derived.